rricharz/Tek4010/README.md

 	cd Tek4010
 	git pull

 The built tek4010 file is for a Raspberry Pi.
-If you are on Ubuntu, do the follwing to recompile the program.
+If you are on Ubuntu, do the following to recompile the program.
 On the Raspberry Pi you can skip this step.

         sudo apt-get install libgtk-3-dev